Easily file an IRS tax extension for free.

 Tax Extension Filing FAQs

-If you need more time to file your individual federal income tax return, you can request an automatic extension from the IRS using Form 4868.
-The filing deadline to request a tax extension is the same as filing your return, April 18, 2023.
+If you need more time to file your individual federal income tax return, you can request an automatic tax extension from the IRS using Form 4868.
+The filing deadline to request a tax extension is the same as filing your return, April 15, 2024.

 No, a tax extension only gives you more time to file your return; it doesn’t give you extra time to pay any taxes you owe.
 You must pay your tax bill by the Tax Day deadline to avoid late payment penalties.